jimyeong/jimyeong.github.io/_posts/2023-11-22-why-we-should-be-glad.md

 But there is a mindset, you have to prepare for yourself.
 get used to being in the inferior’s place.
 <br/>
-just get used to hearing people demanding on you. just get used to seeing many people being far ahead of you in terms of social status. just get used to having small ground to stand amongst them. just don’t get jealous of other people, seeing them riding high. just give them applause. just applaud their success.
+Just get used to hearing people demanding on you.
+Just get used to seeing many people being far ahead of you in terms of social status.
+Just get used to having small ground to stand amongst them.
+Just don’t get jealous of other people, seeing them riding high.
+Just give them applause.
+Just applaud their success.

 ![at germanmarket](/assets/images/germanmarket.jpeg)